aivic/datascience/notes/machine learning objectives II.md

 # Loading an internal sample data set in scikit-learn

 ### Remember
-Q: Which toy dataset is available inside scikit-learn?
+Q: What is the source of the majority internal data sets available inside Scikit-Learn?
-A: Wine
+A: UCI
-D: Air pollution
+D: Kaggle
-D: Traffic
+D: Google dataset
-D: Sea level
+D: CMU dataset

 ### Understand
 Q: Which is true about dataset loaders?